1. Workforce and recognition of qualifications

 While the GDC has introduced application fees, the creation of a new or changed system is likely to have to be funded, or at least cross-subsidised initially, by existing registrants via the GDC's Annual Retention Fee (ARF).

-It is also possible that EU nationals will have to do a more formal process of Performers List validation by experience (PLVE/VT equivalence) as their current exemption from the formal programme is unlikely to continue indefinitely.
+It is also possible that EU nationals will have to do a more formal process of Performers List validation by experience (PLVE/VT equivalence) in the future as their current exemption from the formal programme is unlikely to continue indefinitely.
 This, in turn, would necessitate higher numbers of practices being willing to provide the training, and could also affect employment status (see more below).
 We have repeatedly asked NHS England for information on its considerations in this area, but have so far not received a response.
-It does not appear as if changes have been made at the beginning of 2021.
+Currently (December 2021), the system has not been changed in this respect.

-We do not know what impact a more hostile environment (whether perceived or evidenced) might have on EU citizens who have lived in the UK for some time, and may have trained here, but hold citizenship of another EU country – some may choose to leave the UK.
-The changes, and a lower exchange rate for Pound Sterling, may also make the UK a less attractive place to work for dentists in the future and have an impact on the dentist workforce in the UK.
+We do not know what impact a more hostile environment (whether perceived or evidenced) might have on EU citizens who have lived in the UK for some time, and may have trained here, but hold citizenship of another EU country – some may choose to leave the UK, and there are some indications in the GDC's registration numbers that this is the case.
+The changes, and a less favourable exchange rate for Pound Sterling, may also make the UK a less attractive place to work for dentists in the future and have an impact on the dentist workforce in the UK.

 While most of the attention around dentist workforce issues in relation to Brexit is often focused on general dental practice, it is important to point out that dentists in the community dental services, in hospitals and in academic and research roles, are affected in the same way, and that shortages in those areas are also of concern to us.